kappter/kappquiz/README.markdown

 # Vocabulary Quiz System

-A customizable vocabulary quiz application designed for computer science education, featuring separate teacher and student interfaces.
+A customizable vocabulary quiz application designed for computer science and video production education, featuring separate teacher and student interfaces.
 Teachers can upload CSV files to create vocab sets, while students can take paginated multiple-choice quizzes with real-time scoring and generate printable reports.
-Hosted on GitHub Pages at [https://kappter.github.io/kappquiz/](https://kappter.github.io/kappquiz/).
+Hosted on GitHub Pages at [https://kappter.github.io/](https://kappter.github.io/).

 ## Features
-- **Teacher Interface**: Upload CSV files with `term`, `definition`, and `strand` columns to create vocab sets (stored in browser `localStorage`).
+- **Teacher Interface**: Upload CSV files with `term`, `definition`, and `strand` columns (stored in browser `localStorage`).
-- **Student Interface**: Select a vocab set, take a 10-question multiple-choice quiz with randomized options, and view a running percentage score.
+- **Student Interface**: Select a vocab set, take a quiz with a dynamic number of questions (up to 20, based on CSV entries), and view a running percentage score updated after each answer.
 - **Report Generation**: Enter a name after completing the quiz to generate a printable HTML report summarizing results.
 - **Extensible**: Designed for future additions like new test types (e.g., matching, fill-in-the-blank).